walmartlabs/active-status/README.md

 IntelliJ Terminal (IntelliJ 15, OS X) seems to work fine.

-Cursive REPL (Intellij 15, OS X) currently quite broken, alas.
+Cursive REPL (Intellij 15, OS X) is currently quite broken, alas.
 But, then again, REPL oriented development and the status tracker are not a good mix (see the "other output" section above).

 ### Component